PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

 \subsubsection{Metrics}

-We measure PoV generation systems with two primary metrics: \begin{itemize}[leftmargin=2em,topsep=0pt] \item \textbf{CVE coverage} quantifies the number of Magma vulnerabilities triggered.
-This number is the union across all trials for baseline fuzzers, while \sys was only run for a single trial.
+We measure PoV generation systems with two primary metrics: \begin{itemize}[leftmargin=*] \item \textbf{CVE coverage} quantifies the number of unique vulnerabilities triggered.
 This is the effectiveness metric used in RQ1.
 By comparing vulnerabilities that can only be triggered by a system, we can also understand the unique strengths of different approaches. \item \textbf{Time-to-exposure (TTE)} records elapsed time until first PoV generation.
-This metric captures the efficiency of a PoV generation approach.
-For vulnerabilities triggerable from multiple fuzzing harnesses, and were triggered multiple times across trials, we report the optimal (minimum) TTE. \end{itemize}

-In addition, we report some auxiliary metrics: Time-to-reach (TTR) records elapsed time until first input reaches the vulnerable code location.
+This metric captures the efficiency of a PoV generation approach. \end{itemize} In addition, we also report some auxiliary metrics: Time-to-reach (TTR) records elapsed time until first input reaches the vulnerable code location.
 This is a metric the Magma benchmark reports, but we found it less informative than TTE as 60 vulnerabilities are reachable with the initial seed inputs.

-For efficiency analysis of \sys, we also measured (1) the iteration count of PLAN-IMPLEMENT-EXECUTE-REFLECT cycles until PoV discovery, and (2) LLM API costs in total tokens consumed across all workflow phases.
-We supplemented quantitative metrics with qualitative case studies analyzing collected constraint hierarchies and failure modes.
+For vulnerabilities triggerable from multiple fuzzing harnesses, we report the optimal TTE and TTR.
+For efficiency analysis of \sys, we also measure (1) the iteration count of PLAN-IMPLEMENT-EXECUTE-REFLECT cycles until PoV discovery, and (2) LLM API costs in total tokens consumed across all workflow phases.
+We supplement quantitative metrics with qualitative case studies analyzing collected constraint hierarchies and failure modes.